 - Quickly add documents to WordPress - either manually, using drag and drop to add multiple files to the WP Media Library, or as a bulk CSV upload.

-- Store extra data about each document - make the document library more accessible by adding extra information such as a title, excerpt, full description and image.
-Other data is calculated automatically, such as the file size, file type, date and last modified date!
+- Store extra data about each document - make the WordPress document library more accessible by adding extra information such as a title, excerpt, full description, and image.
+Other data is calculated automatically, such as the file size, file type, date, and last modified date!

 - Instantly list documents in a searchable, sortable table with filters - or alternatively in a tiled grid layout.

-- Embed documents, audio and video - Instead of (or as well as) download links, you can display documents directly on your website.
-You can even add embedded music and video players which people can play on the main document library page!
+- Embed documents, audio, and video - Instead of (or as well as) download links, you can display documents directly on your website.
+You can even add embedded music and video players which people can play on the main WordPress document library page!

 How it works

-To use the WordPress document library plugin, you simply add your documents in the WP admin.
-The plugin takes care of the rest and automatically displays them in a searchable document library in the front end.
-You can choose which columns of information to include, whether to structure the documents into folders based on their category, and much more.
+To use the WordPress document library plugin, you simply add your documents to the WP admin.
+The plugin takes care of the rest and automatically displays them in a searchable WordPress document library in the front end.
+You can choose which columns of information to include, whether to structure the documents into folders based on their category and much more.